 Flight Essentials Beauty Box.
 A handful of travel-sized goods should have you sorted for road-tripping.
 A lot of big brands offer these sorts of bundles, with my personal favourite being ‘Origins In-Flight Essentials’ (Available on LookFantastic.com)

 Ceramic Travel Fund Jar.
 If you know someone who lacks motivation when it comes to saving, and want a little stocking filler, travel jars may help as a visual reminder to save those coins.
 The feeling of reaching enough funds for a vacation will be oh-so-sweet.

 If you and your loved ones aren’t going to be together during the holidays, don’t panic.
-Click this link to read about my top virtual picks for travel lovers.
-I’ve added everything from gift-cards to subscriptions to virtual classes.
-Some other options not mentioned on the list are letterbox brownies or letterbox flowers via a gift card.
-My personal favourite websites for these are ‘Bad Brownie’ and ‘Bloom & Wild’.
+Some options could be letterbox brownies or letterbox flowers via a digital gift card.
+My favourite websites for these are ‘Bad Brownie’ and ‘Bloom & Wild’.